 In the leftmost graph the agents' vowels after 20 imitation games are shown.
-One can see hardly any structure at all; the vowels are dispersed through the acoustic space (the apparent linear correlation is just coincidence).
+One can see hardly any structure at all; the vowels are dispersed through the acoustic space (the apparent linear correlation is just an artefact).
 This is caused by the fact that initially vowels are mostly added at random.
 After 200 imitation games, clusters emerge.
 This happens because the agents try to imitate each other as closely as possible while at the same time there is a pressure of having a maximal number of vowels.
 Almost every agent in the population now has two vowels: one in each cluster.

 After 1000 imitation games the available acoustic space starts to get full, and the clusters become tighter.
 Every agent in the population now has at least three vowels.
-Some agents have more (the isolated dots in the graph), other agents have not had the opportunity to copy these, yet.
+Some agents have more (the isolated dots in the graph), other agents have not had the opportunity to copy these yet.
 Finally, after 2000 imitation games, the available acoustic space is completely covered.
 The system that emerges consists of tight clusters that are approximately equally spaced.
-The vowels that emerge are [i], [e]-[ø], [a], [o], [u] and [i] which, except for the rounding of the front mid segment, is a possible six-vowel system (such as found, for example in the Saami language of Lapland).
+The vowels that emerge are [i], [e]-[ø], [a], [o], [u] and [i] which, except for the figure 3: Systems with 10% and 25% noise rounding of the front mid segment, is a possible six-vowel system (such as found, for example in the Saami language of Lapland).

 The noise level determines the number and size of the clusters.
 If the noise level is higher, the number of clusters will be lower and they will be more widely dispersed.
-This is shown in figure 4, where a system with 10% noise is compared with a system with 25% noise.
+This is shown in figure 3, where a system with 10% noise is compared with a system with 25% noise.
 Note however, that the clusters are still spread near-optimally through the available acoustic space.
 Both systems are also natural.
 The one with 10% noise has eight vowels, while the one with 25% noise is the canonical three-vowel system, consisting of [i], [a] and [u].
-Note that the vowel system that is obtained under 10% noise in this simulation run is not the same as the one that is obtained in figure 3.
-This is because simulation runs do not converge to one optimal solution, but they converge to a good system, which might, apparently, consist of 6 or 8 vowels.
+Note that the vowel system that obtained under 10% noise in this simulation run is not the same as the one that obtained in figure 2.
+This is because the population does not converge to one optimal solution, rather it converges to a good system, which might, apparently, consist of 6 or 8 vowels.
 Both systems, however, show similar characteristics of symmetry and spread of vowel clusters.
-It has been shown that coherent and successful vowel systems emerge for a large range of parameter settings [9].